sanxofon/Grab-Year-from-many-type-of-dates-in-spanish---xslt/README.md

 # capturaYear-xsl-template

-<b>This template will grab the year or range of years from various types of date strings vía XSLT 1.0</b>
+<b>This template will grab the year or range of years from various types of standaryzed spanish date strings vía XSLT 1.0</b>

 Use transform.php to test it with PHP